 Federal CARES Act Reporting Disclosure

 Virginia Tech signed the Funding and Certification Agreement for the Emergency Financial Aid Grants to Students under the Coronavirus Aid, Relief, and Economic Security (CARES) Act on April 24, 2020.
 It was returned to the U.S. Department of Education on April 27, 2020.
-Virginia Tech is using and no less than 50% of the funds received under Section 18004(a)(1) of the CARES Act to provide Emergency Financial Aid Grants to students.
+Virginia Tech used no less than 50% of the funds received under Section 18004(a)(1) of the CARES Act to provide Emergency Financial Aid Grants to students.

 Virginia Tech received $9,699,494 from the U.S. Department of Education for Emergency Financial Aid Grants.